global-asp/asp-source/en/0132_no-pigs-allowed.md

 ##
 When the pig heard about the
-party, he thought, “I don't have horns.
-What am I going to do?”
+party, he thought, "I don't have horns.
+What am I going to do?"

 ##
 The next day, he had an idea.